This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt via the DATEV export.

 - Go to the Salary settings section, click on Recurring compensations and check the Active box.

-- In the drop-down menu, select the existing recurring compensations you would like to transfer to DATEV.
+- From the drop-down menu, select the existing recurring compensations that you want to transfer to DATEV.

-These values ensure that a recurring compensation is correctly assigned in DATEV and displayed in DATEV LODAS in the Festbezugstabelle & Net salaries/net deductions table or in DATEV Lohn und Gehalt in the Salary/deductions table. - Click on Save.
+These values ensure that recurring compensation is correctly assigned in DATEV and is displayed in DATEV LODAS in the fixed remuneration table & table for net compensation/net deductions or in DATEV Wages and Salaries in the remuneration/deductions table. - Click on Save.

 Create a DATEV export of recurring compensations